Adversarial Purification by Consistency-aware Latent Space Optimization on Data Manifolds: Acknowledgment

 \ifCLASSOPTIONcaptionsoff

-\fi { } \begin{IEEEbiography}[{ }]{Shuhai Zhang} is currently a Ph.D. candidate at South China University of Technology in Cuangzhou, China.
-His research interests are broadly in machine learning and mainly focus on trustworthy machine learning.
-He has published papers in ICML, NeurIPS, ICLR, CVPR, ICCV, TCSVT, Neural Networks. \end{IEEEbiography}
+\fi { } \begin{IEEEbiography}[{ }]{Shuhai Zhang} is currently a Ph.D. candidate at South China University of Technology in Guangzhou, China.
+His research interests are broadly in machine learning and mainly focus on adversarial robustness and AI generation detection.
+He has published papers in IEEE TIP, Neural Networks, T-CSVT, NeurIPS, ICCV, ICML, ICLR, CVPR. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Jiahao Yang} is currently a Master student at South China University of Technology in Cuangzhou, China.
-He received his Bachelor Degree in the School of Mathematics in 2022 from South China University of Technology in Guangzhou, China.
-His research interests are broadly in machine learning and mainly focus on trustworthy machine learning. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Jiahao Yang} is currently a Ph.D. candidate in the School of Computing and Information Systems at the University of Melbourne, Australia.
+He received his M.Eng. in Software Engineering and his B.Sc. in Mathematics from South China University of Technology, Guangzhou, China.
+His research interests broadly span machine learning, with a primary focus on trustworthy machine learning, including aspects such as robustness, fairness, and interpretability. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Hui Luo} is currently pursuing a Ph.D. in signal and information processing at the University of Chinese Academy of Sciences in Beijing, China.
 During his Ph.D. program, he also conducts research at the Institute of Optics and Electronics, Chinese Academy of Sciences, located in Chengdu, China.
 His research interests include model compression and acceleration, and the development of robust and reliable models. \end{IEEEbiography}